brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 ## Husky <span class="emoji">🐺</span>

-Husky makes it easy to configure git hooks.
+<dfn>Husky</dfn> makes it easy to configure git hooks.
 It allows you to run commands upon commits, pushes and other hooks.

-Lint Staged already installs Husky in its script.
+> Lint Staged already installs Husky in its script.

 - [Husky's website](https://typicode.github.io/husky/#/)